Info / FAQ

 Other possible costs are your travel and public transport tickets if you take the bus or tram.

 FLINTA* is a (German) abbreviation to express who is welcome in certain spaces or to certain events.
 It stands for women, lesbians, inter* people, non-binary people, trans* people and agender people.

 If you do not find yourself in the term FLINTA*, please check the programme beforehand to see who individual events are open to.

 Food / Catering

-There will be a vegan KüfA (Kitchen for All) at our Info Point (Rechenzentrum) on a donation basis.
+There will be a vegan KüfA (Kitchen for All) on Friday and Saturday at the Rechenzentrum on a donation basis.